 You should have a clear pathway for your recruitment process.
 This ensures you are meeting the expectations of your organisation and the candidate.
 One of the biggest complaints from candidates is not hearing back from applications.
 While it may seem time consuming this is vital.
 If you do not reply to an application because they are not suitable when they see you advertise again in a years’ time when they have more experience or gained a qualification they may not apply because last time they didn’t hear back from you.

-It is important to give candidates a good experience when they apply for a job as it ensures they would be happy to apply again in the future and have a good opinion of your service.
+It is important to give candidates a good experience when they apply for a job as it ensures they would be happy to apply again in the future and they have a good opinion of your service.

 Try and get a good selection of people but make sure you look out for red flags.